npotternyc/genmon-ha-discovery/README.md

-# GenMon Home Assistant Discovery
+# Genmon Home Assistant Discovery

 Python script that provides MQTT discovery for Genmon generator monitors in Home Assistant, including command buttons to control the generator.